MicrosoftDocs/globalization/globalization/localization/ministyleguides/mini-style-guide-sim-chinese.md

 ## 1. Check the provided reference materials

 It is important to check the existing reference materials when you are working on Microsoft projects, especially when you have questions.
-This includes terminology resources, the style guide, source materials, and the instructions given to you for a specific project.
-Below are some recommended reference materials.
+See [Microsoft language resources](../../reference/microsoft-language-resources.md) for links to terminology resources, UI strings, and style guides.
+You might also receive instructions for a specific project.

-- Microsoft Language Excellence [product-specific glossaries](https://usjs.partners.extranet.microsoft.com/us20/mils/Reference/zho-chn/Terminology/product-specific) on the JetStream Server

 ## 2. Keep the audience in mind